open4good/open4goods/README.md

 You will need :

 - [Java 21+](https://adoptopenjdk.net/)
 - [Maven](http://maven.apache.org/install.html)
 - [Elasticsearch](https://github.com/elastic/elasticsearch) and [Redis](https://redis.io/), that can be transparently provided through [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/)

-- Unfortunately a Linux / Mac  os, cause Java Path Separators are hardcoded.
-Not (really) a tooth against Windows User ;)

 ### running through docker-compose

 Elasticsearch and Redis are used by the open4goods project.
-It is packaged with a [https://www.elastic.co/fr/kibana](Kibana) instance in the docker-compose.yml file.
+A [Kibana instance](https://www.elastic.co/fr/kibana) is commented in the docker-compose.yml file, if you want to browse data's by yourself.
 Go to the project root, then start the compose file

 ```
 docker-compose up